 Crabgrass seeds will begin to germinate when the soil temperatures reach approximately 55 degrees.
 A good rule of thumb is when you see the forsythia in bloom, the crabgrass is germinating.
 Without proper pre-emergent herbicides, crabgrass will continue to germinate throughout the spring and early summer months as the ground temps approach 70 degrees.
 Know precisely when to apply a crabgrass preventer.

-The best mode of action is by applying an application of crabgrass preventer in early spring (e.g. Prodiamine in early April in New England) and a second pre-emergent application in early June.
+The best mode of action is by applying an application of crabgrass preventer in early spring (e.g. Prodiamine in early April in New England) and a second pre-emergent weed control application in early June.
 These pre-emergents herbicides form a vapor barrier that inhibits the crabgrass rooting from taking place and prevents the crabgrass seedlings from growing and emerging.